 The actual amount of regrind which can be added must be determined for each part by testing.
-Only the operational and performance requirements of a molded part can determine the amount of regrind that can be acceptable.
+Only the operational and performance requirements of a molded part can determine the amount of regrind that is acceptable.

-In order to keep the loss of strength and toughness at a low level, no more than 25% regrind by weight should be added to reinforced products, and no more than 40% for unreinforced products.
-In the case of glass-fiber-reinforced grades, increased loss of strength must be expected due to the reduction of fiber length which occurs during regrinding.
-The retention of tensile strength of Zytel® HTN with 25 and 50% regrind percentages and repeated use is shown in Figure 9.1.
+In order to keep the loss of strength and toughness at a low level, as a general rule no more than 30% regrind by weight should be added to unreinforced products.
+In the case of glassfiber reinforced grades, increased loss of strength must be expected due to the reduction of fiber length which occurs during regrinding.
+For this reason, as a general rule not more than 25% by weight of regrind should be added to reinforced materials.
+The reduction in the flexural and impact strength of 30% glass reinforced Crastin® PBT with various regrind percentages and repeated use is shown in Figures 9.1 and 9.2.